IBM Cloud Docs

 Step 6 - Importing the custom image to the IBM Cloud VPC infrastructure

-1. In the IBM Cloud console, click Navigation menu icon Menu icon > VPC Infrastructure VPC icon > Compute > Images.
+1. In the IBM Cloud console, click Navigation menu icon Menu icon > Infrastructure VPC icon > Compute > Images.

 2. On the Custom images tab, click Import Custom Image.
 For more information, see Importing a custom image.